 Local People & Culture

 The Jaintia people (also known as the Pnar), are rich in culture and heritage.
 They are a subtribe of the Khasi people and there is a strong similarity between their culture, language and tradition.
 Their culture reflects the tradition, music, dance, art and crafts of their tribe.
-They are famous for artistic weaving, wood carving, cane and bamboo work along with making musical instruments, weaving of carpet and silk, jewellery and pineapple fibre articles.
+They are famous for artistic weaving, wood carving, cane and bamboo work making musical instruments, weaving of carpet and silk, jewellery and pineapple fibre articles.
 The Pnar people are fond of music and through it, they praise their rivers, hills, valley, land etc. Rice is the staple food along with meat and vegetables.
-There are many traditional festivals among the tribe which includes Tuber, Chad Shukra, Chad Pastieh, Shad Khla etc. The religion of the local people is known as Niamtre, however, Christianity entered the region through the British missionaries and today most of the local people have adapted to Christianity.
+There are many traditional festivals among the tribe which include Tuber, Chad Shukra, Chad Pastieh, Shad Khla etc. The religion of the local people is known as Niamtre, however, Christianity entered the region through the British missionaries and today most of the local people have adapted to Christianity.

 Flora and Fauna

 The entire Jaintia hills are full of forests and wildlife.
 It is in the culture of the local tribes to preserve nature.
 According to Khasi mythology, there used to be a heavenly ladder connecting the earth with heaven and people could travel freely.
 The ladder was lost one day when the people were tricked into cutting a divine tree.
 This mythology tells the story of how important nature is to the local people.
-No wonder the entire area is blessed with a variety of animals and birds including some rare and endemic variety.
+No wonder the entire area is blessed with a variety of animals and birds including some rare and endemic varieties.
 Animals such as Indian Elephant, Stump Tailed Macaque, Leopard, Gaur, Sambar, Barking Deer, Sloth Bear, Himalayan Black Beer, Hoolock Gibbons etc. are found here.